 - Zoning runs with the land, except when it doesn't

 Police power ordinances, however, can be retroactive.
 Everyone, not just those doing new construction, may have to comply with the regulations in a police power ordinance.
-If the regulation of activity is in a zoning ordinance, then that regulation cannot be retroactive, as no regulations within a zoning ordinance can be retroactive.
-But the regulation of land use cannot be in a police power ordinance.
+If the regulation of activity is in a zoning ordinance, that regulation cannot be retroactive, as no regulations within a zoning ordinance can be retroactive.
+Remember, however, that the regulation of land use cannot be in a police power ordinance.

 Further, in Miller v Fabius Twp Bd, 366 Mich 250 (1962) the court ruled a township cannot adopt a police power ordinance that conflicts with a county zoning ordinance.
 If that takes place, the county zoning ordinance has precedence.
-With any city, village, township or county ordinance, the MZEA reads the zoning “ordinance adopted under this act shall be controlling in the case of any inconsistencies between the ordinance and an ordinance adopted under any other law” (MCL 125.3210).
-However, in the case of a township, it has the option to adopt its own zoning ordinance, and if it does so then the township has divested the county of the power to zone (MCL 125.3209).
+With any city, village, township, or county ordinance, the MZEA reads the zoning “ordinance adopted under this act shall be controlling in the case of any inconsistencies between the ordinance and an ordinance adopted under any other law” (MCL 125.3210).
+However, a township has the option to adopt its own zoning ordinance.
+If it does, the township has divested the county of the power to zone (MCL 125.3209).
 The MZEA reads “. . . a township that has enacted a zoning ordinance under this act is not subject to an ordinance, rule, regulation adopted by a county under this act.”